 Image format analysis can confirm meta data inaccuracies and detect the last tool that modified an image.
 However, format analysis does not evaluate the image itself.
-Methods such as principal component analysis, error level analysis, and wavelet transformations permit the identification of specific image manipulations.
+Methods such as principal component analysis, error level analysis, wavelet transformations, and luminance gradient permit the identification of specific image manipulations.